Rick Price – Chair

 Outside of representing her community on several boards, Rebecca also volunteers her time by serving as a driver for sporting events and school dances, and is a committee member with Winds of Change and the Recreation Advisory Committee.

 Describing herself as a ‘kid at heart’, Rebecca practices enthusiastic spontaneity by always being open to trying new things.
 Born and raised in N’Quatqua and having been educated from Kindergarten through Grade 12 within School District No.48, Rebecca chose to raise her three daughters within the community she grew up knowing and loving.
 Now in grades 9, 11 and first year university, Rebecca and her daughters find time to bake, hike with friends and travel.
 She believes that the same principles she applies in her parenting can be applied to her responsibilities as a School Trustee; these include providing a safe environment, being inclusive to all, and teaching students how to make good decisions without jeopardizing their freedom to make their own choices.

-A past member of the Parent Advisory Council (PAC) executives at Myrtle Philip Community School and Signal Hill Elementary School, Patricia has called Pemberton ‘home’ since 2011., She is an active member of the community, volunteering as a board member with the Pemberton Youth Soccer Association and serving as the co-organizer of Pemberton’s annual Father/Daughter Dance.
+A past member of the Parent Advisory Council (PAC) executive at Signal Hill Elementary School, Michelle is an engaged and active member of the community, volunteering for various organizations and events in Pemberton over the years.

 Rachael Lythe – Trustee